projectcalico/calico/master/security/host-forwarded-traffic.md

 #### Control forwarded traffic in or out of particular networks

-1. Choose a labelling scheme for your Host Endpoints (network interfaces).
+1. Choose a labeling scheme for your Host Endpoints (network interfaces).
    For example, if you have an application network and management network, you might choose the labels **network = application** and **network = management**.
 1. Write GlobalNetworkPolicies expressing your desired rules.
-a. applyOnForward set to true.
+   - applyOnForward set to true.
-b.
-Use the **selector:** to choose which Host Endpoints to apply policy.
+   - Use the **selector:** to choose which Host Endpoints to apply policy.
-1. Create the HostEndpoint objects on the {{site.prodname}} API.
+1. Create the HostEndpoint objects on the `{{site.prodname}} API`.
-a.
-Label the HostEndpoints according to the label scheme you developed in step 1.
+   - Label the HostEndpoints according to the label scheme you developed in step 1.
-b.
-We recommend that you create policies before you create the Host Endpoints.
+   - We recommend that you create policies before you create the Host Endpoints.
 This ensures that all policies exist before {{site.prodname}} starts enforcing.

 ### Tutorial